pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Do not allow blank values in matrix query - it makes it hard to tell if the user has intentionally submitted a blank value or if the client always sets a value (small)
 * Add pacticipant name to contract publish endpoint URL (small - but requires change to clients)
 * Make pacticipants embedded in integration decorator
+* Remove extra `branches` collection from matrix decorator (only need the branch versions).
+* Remove extra `branches` collection from version decorator.

 ## Other